wp-plugins/commentluv/readme.txt

 4. edit post comments

 == ChangeLog ==

+= 2.92 =

+* prevent jetpack comments module from being activated so comment is not affected by jetpack plugin upgrades.
+* updated : Italian translation

 = 2.91.1 =
 * minor mishap with ajax notify signup action.
 It was in the wrong place!